April 7–13 2025

-Food Waste Prevention Week is a national sustainability campaign where 48 states, 11 countries and over 600 organizations inspire their communities to stop food waste in the first place.
-The campaign seeks to reframe the way we think about our food and aims to amplify sustainable food waste prevention tricks and reduce the amount of organic material sent to the landfill.
 As impassioned advocates for reducing local households’ environmental impacts, the Clark County Solid Waste Education and Outreach team has joined this movement to spread awareness about the impact of food waste.
-Their work is driven forward by House Bill 1799 and the Washington State Department of Ecology's statewide goal to reduce food waste by 50% before 2030.
+Local work is driven forward by the statewide Organics Management Law, HB 2301 and the Washington State Department of Ecology’s statewide goal to reduce food waste by 75% before 2030.

-Read more Podcast Episodes Resources
+Events Podcast Episodes Free Composting Resources

 Resources